iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 # 6 Recommendations

 The identified usage scenarios, at least in the case of legitimate users, should be conveniently reachable.
-The threat scenarios are to be fortified against, so that they aren't as easy to access.
-This section will give recommendations, with respect to security and usability.
+The threat scenarios are to be fortified against so that they aren't as easy to access.
+This section will give recommendations, concerning security and usability.

 ## 6.1 Usability recommendations

-Usability recommendations are suggestions as to how users can achieve their intended goals with ChatGPT, whilst being easy and intuitive to further optimise user experience.
+Usability recommendations are suggestions as to how users can achieve their intended goals with ChatGPT, whilst being easy and intuitive to further optimise the user experience.

 ### 6.1.1 Streamline chat organisation

-Existing chats which the user already has could benefit from the implementation of tags or labels that can be organised into various folders.
+Existing chats that the user already has could benefit from the implementation of tags or labels that can be organised into various folders.
 This way, context switching between different chats can occur more easily without being much of a load on the user.

 ### 6.1.2 Optimise search feature

 The efficiency of the chat search functionality relies on prioritising its speed, and this can be done through metadata indexing and OS architecture optimisation.
-The search feature can be improved by relevance ranking, so that only useful results are displayed.
+The search feature can be improved by relevance ranking so that only useful results are displayed.

 ### 6.1.3 Implement consistency check

-When using AI-based systems, the generated responses requires a consistency check.
+When using AI-based systems, the generated responses require a consistency check.
 Leveraging the use of the large language model (LLM) processing capabilities, the system can identify statements that propose direct contradictions with one another.
 It is then up to the user to pinpoint the accurate responses amongst the conflicted ones.
-This not only trains the user, but also allows ChatGPT to build a better dataset to refine its model even further.
+This not only trains the user but also allows ChatGPT to build a better dataset to refine its model even further.

 ### 6.1.4 Merge conversations on related topics

 When users query about a topic across the span of several conversations, related content is often lost.
-Conversation merging can therefore offer a solution, in which users have the ability to select two or more conversations and combine them into a single chat.
-If this is the case, ChatGPT can either prompt the user, or they themselves have the choice themselves.
+Conversation merging can therefore offer a solution, in which users can select two or more conversations and combine them into a single chat.
+If this is the case, ChatGPT can either prompt the user, or they have the choice themselves.
 It would also be beneficial to allow the user to toggle between a merged and individual original conversations view.
-Due to cloud syncing capabilities, merging of chats from different devices or accounts could also be a possibility.
+Due to cloud syncing capabilities, merging chats from different devices or accounts could also be a possibility.

 ## 6.2 Security recommendations